-The country's producers could go the same way as its great designers of the last century and be outsourced abroad, Alberto Alessi told Dezeen.
+The country's producers could go the same way as its great designers of the last century and be outsourced abroad, Alessi told Dezeen.

 "The risk is that it disappears," he said in an interview in Milan last week during the Salone del Mobile.
 "Maybe Italian production will disappear."